oracle/truffleruby/doc/user/using-java10.md

 To run on Java 10, Graal needs to be built with Java 10.
-As there is no binary distribution of GraalVM based on Java 10 you will need to [build Graal yourself](../contributor/building-graal.md), using Java 10 as the JDK (use the `install graal --no-jvmci` option to tell it to use your system Java 10).
+As there is no binary distribution of GraalVM based on Java 10 you will need to [build Graal yourself](../contributor/building-graal.md), using Java 10 as the JDK (use the `jt install graal --no-jvmci` option to tell it to use your system Java 10).
 You should also build TruffleRuby with the same JDK.

 ```